 That’s when AirPlay was also added to more devices, including Samsung TVs.
 A few years on, and even more TV brands have at least three or four TV options with AirPlay, including LG, Sony and Vizio, too.

 But assuming you don’t have an AirPlay-enabled TV right now, which are the best AirPlay 2 speakers for you?
 We've rounded up the very best models you can buy right now, including soundbars and Bluetooth speakers.
-And don't forget - with Black Friday and Cyber Monday coming up soon, many of the speakers in this guide could be discounted heavily in the sales.

 Our top picks